 Thanksgiving travel in SC expected to be busier this year than before pandemic

 COLUMBIA, S.C.
-(WCSC) - More drivers are expected to be on South Carolina roads over this year’s Thanksgiving travel period than even before the pandemic.
+(WIS) - More drivers are expected to be on South Carolina roads over this year’s Thanksgiving travel period than even before the pandemic.

 That’s according to AAA, which predicts nearly 90% of all Thanksgiving travelers across the US will be taking a car to their holiday destination.